bdunnette/meteor-helpers/README.md

 meteor-helpers
 ==============
-Shell scripts to help with the setup of Meteor.js applications
+Shell scripts to help with the setup of [Meteor.js](https://www.meteor.com/) applications.

 To use from the command line, add the following to your .bashrc (assuming you've installed the scripts in the .meteor-helpers subdirectory of your home directory):